andregregory45/dns/README.md

 </p>

 <p>
 From DC-1, open DNS Manager and create an A record for the hostname "DC1DNS" that maps to DC-1's private IP address (10.0.0.4).
 Return to Client-1, and run "ping DC1DNS".
+Client-1 is now receiving a reply from 10.0.0.4 (DC-1).
 </p>
 <br />